wsdonnelly/Conway-s-game-of-life-w-variable-rules/README.md

 - and set the specific number of neighbors (1 - 8) for a dead cell to be born
 ## requires SDl2 libray installed

-This is currently a work in progress.
-I have included precompiled binaries of the SDL2 library, this seems to work on some computers and not others.
-If you have SDl2 installed please update the path in the Makefile untill i come up with a better fix; most likely building the library on compilation.
+for the time being this requires that you have SDL2 installed and that

 ## controls
 - move the window so you can also see your terminal